Azure/ng-deploy-azure/README.md

 ng run <project-name>:azureLogout
 ```

-This command is available only after signing in to Azure.
+This command is available only after completing `ng add @azure/ng-deploy`.

 ## Data/Telemetry <a name="telemetry"></a>